Naoufal Fassih

-Naoufal Fassih, is a Dutch criminal of Moroccan (Taza) origins.
+Naoufal Fassih (born 1980 in Rotterdam) is a Dutch criminal of Moroccan (Taza) origins.
 He has been at the centre of a longrunning feud between two Dutch crime gangs.

 Criminal background

 He has criminal links to Spain, Ireland and Morocco.

 Feud

 In March 2012 customs seized 200 to 400 kg of cocaine in Antwerp.
 The seizure was not announced, leading the gang in question to think they had been ripped off by rival criminals.

 Fassih was associated with Gwenette Martha, who was assassinated in Amsterdam in May 2014 when 80 rounds were fired at him as he left a kebab shop.

 Fassih was allegedly present at another assassination, that of Samir Bouyakhrichan, in Benahavis, near Marbella in August 2014.

 Dutch police believe that he was there with five others.